 2) Don’t leave before you leave.

-In the book, Sandberg referred to women opting out for family long before they actually have the children by passing on promotions, stretch assignments, etc.
+In the book, Sandberg referred to women opting out of family long before they actually have the children by passing on promotions, stretch assignments, etc.

 It can also mean don’t cut the losses before you get started and quit.
-No matter the goal, dream or endeavor, we all have moments that we want to throw in the towel and walk away.
+No matter the goal, dream, or endeavor, we all have moments when we want to throw in the towel and walk away.
 Like Dori in Finding Nemo, keep swimming because it will lead you to something new.

 Whether or not you connect with Sheryl Sandberg and Lean In, the common theme among those who achieve their goals is strikingly clear.

 - They dare to dream big.

 - When they lack confidence, they do it anyway.